 From the mid-19th century until the late 1920s, arsenic was found in a variety of products.
 People knew it was poisonous, but believed it had to be ingested to be harmful.
 Little did they realize products containing arsenic still could release the poison into the air.

 Arsenic was used mostly in color pigments and was found in fabrics, household products, toys, baby carriages and numerous other items.
 The poison also was used in medical and beauty products such as eczema pills, sex enhancers, acne medications, shampoos and asthma cures.
 Finally, arsenic was found in rat poison, making it the most common way in the Victorian era to poison not just rats but your enemies.

 Some poisonings were purposeful.
 Others accidental.
-The poison was often mistaken for flour or sugar and thousands died annually of accidental poisonings from arsenic added to desserts.
-This prompted Great Britain in 1851 to pass a law ruling poisonous powders must be colored black or blue to avoid accidental ingestion.
+The poison often was mistaken for flour or sugar, and thousands died annually of poisonings from arsenic accidentally added to desserts.
+This prompted Great Britain to pass a law in 1851 ruling poisonous powders must be colored black or blue to avoid accidental ingestion.

 Arsenic began being used in wallpaper as early as 1771.
 Its addition made it possible for manufacturers to produce vibrant colors.
 Green was especially in demand.
 The color was called Scheele’s Green after Carl Scheele, the chemist who made the pigment, but it wasn’t the only green to contain arsenic.

 William Morris, owner of Britain’s popular wallpaper manufacturer Morris & Co. and who inherited his fortune from an arsenic mine, was skeptical that products containing arsenic could be poisonous.
 Morris believed doctors who saw a connection between the products and patients’ ill health were victims of public hysteria.